 I’m usually the last person to jump on board with fashion trends but when I find one that I like – jumpsuits, for example – I hold on and don’t let go.
 Luckily it looks like jumpsuits are going to be in another year!

-I used my Try.com membership (more on that here) to test out some jumpsuits from ASOS like the one I wore for Thanksgiving and New Years Eve.
+I used my Try.com membership (Update: Try.com has gone out of business!) to test out some jumpsuits from ASOS like the one I wore for Thanksgiving and New Years Eve.
 The number one complaint I have with them – and you’ve vented about, too – is the length in the torso is never long enough.
 So far, the three I’ve posted about have all made the cut for my 5’7″ frame.
 There were others in my package that didn’t fair as well, including one jumpsuit that didn’t even have a zipper to get into. #poordesign